superfeedr/blog.superfeedr.com/_posts/2013-07-04-state-of-pubsubhubbub.markdown

 We've picked the most popular web based readers from [this list](http://alternativeto.net/software/google-reader/) and we tested PubSubHubbub support on a feed that supports it, thru the Superfeedr [PubSubHubbub Community hub](http://pubsubhubbub.superfeedr.com/) (open to everyone!).

-If you're reader is missing from that list, please let us know in the comments, subscribe to [that feed](http://push-pub.appspot.com/feed) and let us know in the comments when that's done.
+If your reader is missing from that list, please let us know in the comments, subscribe to [that feed](http://push-pub.appspot.com/feed) and let us know in the comments when that's done.
 We'll tell you if your reader supports *PubSubHubbub*.

 ### Supporting PubSubHubbub